 "Hey, guys!"
 Davis said, then frowned.
 "Aww, man, they've got brownies in there!"

 Just then, the TV screen lit up, and the four kids were sucked in, leaving their Digimon friends behind.
 As fast as bullets, they shot out of the computer and landed in a dogpile on the lab floor, with Izzy right on the bottom.

-"Somehow I sense this is going to be a regular occurrence," TK sighed.
+"Is this going to be a regular thing?"
+TK asked.

 "GET OFF!"
 Izzy yelled.
 "YOU'RE CRUSHING MY BROWNIES!"